mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **ACCESSING THE MATRIX**

 There is only one way Into the Matrix, and that is with a "Matrix imaging Cybernetic Interface Device," or cyberdeck.
 Other interface devices still exist, but they are old tech.
 The cyberdeck Is the only choice for someone who wants an edge.
 Leave the big, ugly, slow stuff to the corporate wage slaves.

 To connect into the Grid, all decks have a fiber-optic cable with a standard data plug like those found on home telecom systems.
 With the right tools, a decker can drop a neat little tap into any existing comm line to accommodate that plug.
 All that remains is to power up the deck, jack into it, and go.
 The deck connects to its user either via an electrode net that slips over the head (the way of cowards), or with a direct cybernetic Interface through a datajack (the only way to fly.)
 Some deckers still use some form of keyboard assistance, but many prefer running with a pure cybernetic hook-up.

 The deck, once activated, overrides most of the user's own sensory information and replaces It with an electronic simulation known as simsense.
 The simsense ( "simulated senses") signal translates the complex code-structures of the actual Grid Into the graphic representation of the Matrix.
 The deck, knowing that the user's signal is traveling through a dataline, feeds the user a simsense signal that makes it look (and feel) like the user is zooming down a neon tunnel.
 When the decker Is about to enter the vast computer systems of Fuchl Industrial Electronics, for example, the deck gives that system the appearance of a giant, five-pointed chrome star many thousand times the size of the decker.
 Fuchi's computer system does not actually look like a chrome star, but thanks to the cyberdeck, that is what the decker sees.

 **ENTERING THE MATRIX**

 After a second of disorientation, the decker (that is, the Matrix image of the decker character) appears in the Matrix at the point where the cyberdeck tapped into the Grid.
 If he enters from an Illegal tap In the back room at Matchstick's Bar&..
 Grill. the decker's image will appear in the telecom line that serves the joint.

 The decker appears standing next to the deck· s construct. ( In the Matrix, the representations of physical systems, such as a computer system, a node, or even a cyberdeck, are referred to as constructs.)
 It is usually a small. white pyramid that looks the same as a licensed, legal cyberterminal.
 It can assume any shape the decker wants, but most deckers like to keep a low profile, and so they leave the appearance of their entry point as is.
 On the other hand, some of the really hot deckers don't give a drek whether or not they get spotted.
 The late, great St. Louis Blue used to Image his deck construct like a carnival tent with a neon sign that said "lhis deck belongs to the meanest dude in the Matrix."
 (Damn shame about old Blue.)

 Usually, the decker plugs into the Local Telecommunications Grid, or LTG.
 The LTG is the equivalent of an area code in an antique telephone system, providing connections to all the phone systems (and computer systems) within that area code.
 Getting Into the LTG Is easy.
 It's only when the decker wants to travel to another part of the Grid, or to any computer system linked to the LTG, that things get interesting.

-**SECURITY RATINGS**

-All computer systems In the Matrix consist of a group of nodes, which are connected to the L TG through a SAN.
-All the nodes In the Matrix have a general Security Rating.
-This Security Rating reflects the relative ease or difficulty with which a decker can manipulate that node.
-Each node can also have an additional protection program known as Intruder countermeasures (IC) assigned to It.

-The general Security Rating of a node Is denoted by a color (Its Security Code) and a numeric System Rating.
-The Security Rating Is very Important, because whenever a decker attempts to do anything to any part of the node, he must first overcome the node's general Security Code, so that It will start to execute his orders, which are given via a program.

-At the same time, most IC programs w111b e trying to get an Intruding cyberdeck to execute their programs In order to dump the decker out of the Matrix or do something else equally nasty.
-In the artificial environment of the Matrix, this attempt might manifest Itself as an actual attack against the decker's persona (the Matrix image), but In the real world, the nasty corp IC Is really trying to muck up the Insides of the deck, just like the decker Is mucking with the Insides of their main frame. lsn 't symmetry a grand thing?
-The color of the Security Code indicates the difficulty of getting that node to execute unauthorized programs or instructions-and let's face it, anything the decker does in the Matrix Is unauthorized.
-The higher the Security Code, the more successes the decker needs to get a node to even listen.
-For example, getting a blue datastore to execute an order to download a file requires 1 success on a Computer Sklll Test.
-Getting a red datastore to execute the same instruction takes 4 successes.

-Blue nodes are open and have no appreciable security.
-Small personal computers, free advertising databases, public service networl< s, and so on are blue nodes.
-Getting a blue database to download its Information requires 1 success on a Computer Sklll Test.

-Green nodes have minor levels of security.
-These are usually systems with limited membership or that charge fees for access.
-Public library databases, subscription services, and most telecom grids are green systems.
-Breaklng a green code requires 2 successes on a Computer Sklll Test.

-Orange nodes are considered quite secure.
-This Is the typical Security Code for any government or corporate system not containing highly dasslfled data.
-Computer systems belonging to criminals are often protected by orange IC as well.
-To crack an orange security code requires 3 successes on a Computer Sklll Test.

-Red nodes are "top secret."
-Classified government systems, corporate financial and research and development systems, and the systems belonging to organized crime syndicates are typical examples.
-To break this top-secret code requires 4 successes on a Computer Sklll Test.

 **EXITING THE MATRIX**